LiviaExercises/UK-Vacancies-Time-Series-Analysis/README.md

 - Generate visualisations,
 - Produce forecasts with confidence intervals.

-## Manual Execution (Optional)
+## Modular Execution (Optional)
-If you prefer to run each step manually or interact with individual components, you may use the following commands:
+The following manual execution steps are provided to demonstrate the modularity and reproducibility of the analysis.
+All core components have been refactored into callable classes and functions, allowing users to run the workflow with alternative parameters or integrate specific steps into their own pipelines.

 ### 1. Clone the repository:
 ```bash